norgeous/ratty/README.md

 ### in development

-Get a realtime piped shell in browser, using node, socket.io, tmux and tls (self-signed).
+Get a realtime piped shell in browser, using node, socket.io and tmux.

+Secured with tls (self-signed) and HTTP Basic Auth.

 Supports multiple users in the same shell.